-Recent IPU decision: February 2023
+Recent IPU decision: October 2023

-Recent Committee hearing(s): Hearing with the delegation of the DRC at the 147th IPU Assembly (October 2023)
+Recent Committee hearing(s): Hearing with the delegation of the DRC at the 149th IPU Assembly in Geneva (October 2024)

-- Communication from the authorities: Letter from the First Deputy Speaker of the Senate (September 2022) - Communication from the complainant: September 2023 - Communications to the authorities: letters to the Speaker of the National Assembly (July and September 2023) - Communication to the complainant: September 2023
+- Communication from the authorities: Letter from the First Deputy Speaker of the Senate (September 2022) - Communication from the complainant: May 2024 - Communication to the authorities: letter to the Speaker of the National Assembly (September 2024) - Communication to the complainant: September 2024 he decided to join the opposition and create a new political party - l'Alliance pour le changement (the Alliance for Change) - on 18 July 2022.
+The complainant claims that the case is part of a political strategy aimed at intimidating and using the judiciary against President Tshisekedi's political opponents.

-According to the complainant, the allegations against Mr. Kabund are a violation of his right to freedom of expression and are politically motivated given the growing political differences between the member of parliament and the party of President Tshisékédi to which Mr. Kabund belonged until he decided to join the opposition and create a new political party - l'Alliance pour le changement (the Alliance for
+According to the complainant, the allegations against Mr. Kabund are a violation of his right to freedom of expression and are politically motivated given the growing political differences between the member of parliament and the party of President Tshisékédi to which Mr. Kabund belonged until